cturek/home/docs/index.md

 ## About Me

 Hi!
 I'm Cedar.
-Currently, I'm a Masters of Applied Science student in the Electrical and Computer Engineering department at the University of British Columbia.
-Before that, I attended Harvey Mudd College, where I got a double major in Mathematics and Engineering.
+Currently, I'm a PhD student in the Computer Science department at the University of British Columbia (Vancouver).
+I previously got my Master's of Applied Science in Electrical and Computer Engineering at UBC.
+Before that, I attended Harvey Mudd College, where I double majored in Mathematics and Engineering.
 I have a [resume](https://cturek.github.io/home/resume.html) and a [CV](https://cturek.github.io/home/cv.html).

 ## Work Experience